 It is highly recommended that users do some research on recent developments and recommendations for algorithms of your interest.

-So in summary there is not one perfect algorithm for all of your research questions.
+in summary there is not one perfect algorithm for your research questions.
 But all these options give you the opportunity to design a species distribution model suitable for the species of interest and the study area.

 "Make sure that you think about the criteria and assumptions and justify why you choose a particular algorithm".

 Remember: In a tool such as , you can easily run multiple algorithms and compare their output, so if you’re not sure which one fits your data best, you can select more than one.
 If you use multiple models, you might get slightly different results, and it is always good to take these results into account before you draw your final conclusions about the distribution of your species of interest.

 - Barbet‐Massin, M., , F., Albert, C.H. and , W., 2012.
 Selecting pseudo‐absences for species distribution models: how, where and how Methods in ecology and evolution, 3(2), pp.327-338.